 – EB-1C: Multinational Manager or Executive

-- EB-2 (NIW): Individuals with Advanced Degree/Exceptional Ability and Whose Proposed Endeavors in the U.S. will Contribute to the National Interest of the U.S.
+– EB-2 (NIW): Individuals with Advanced Degree/Exceptional Ability and Whose Proposed Endeavors in the U.S. will Contribute to the U.S. National Interest

 – EB-2 (Perm): Individuals with Advanced Degree/Exceptional Ability